meiguiz/SSDC-Grasp/README.md

 ## DCNet
 ---
-The video of robotic experiments can be found at [this](https://youtu.be/aDSG2khDXCA).
+The video of 4-Dof robotic experiments can be found at [this](https://youtu.be/aDSG2khDXCA).

-The video of 6-Dof robotic grasp experiments can be found at [this](https://youtu.be/aDSG2khDXCA).
+The video of 6-Dof robotic grasp experiments coming soon.

 Our test set used in grasp detection experimentson [Test set](https://drive.google.com/drive/folders/1LOUslijtms0wpNI_wNRVJ4iBi0kTV_a0?usp=drive_link)